-The Parkinson's Rainbowfish is a beautiful fish with lots of personalities.
+A beautiful fish with many personalities, Parkinson's Rainbowfish, Melanotaenia parkinsoni, is a sociable fish with many personalities.
 They have proven to be very hardy and an excellent fish for beginner aquarists as long as their needs are met.
-These are peaceful, active fish that will do well in most community tanks.
+These peaceful, active fish will do well in most community tanks.
 They are playful but good-natured fish and get along well with other larger peaceful fish.

-You should maintain Parkinson's Rainbowfish in a group of 6 or more individuals due to their shoaling nature.
+Parkinson's Rainbowfish should be kept in groups of six or more because of their shoaling nature.
 As an active and relatively large-growing species, much swimming space is required, so it is essential to house them in aquariums at least 4 feet long or larger.

-You can house Parkinson's Rainbowfish with most other community fish; however, the best tankmates for these fish could include other Rainbowfish, larger Tetras, Barbs, Danios, Dwarf Cichlids, and Catfish.
+Parkinson's Rainbowfish can be kept with most community fish; however, their best tankmates may be other Rainbowfish, larger Tetras, Barbs, Danios, Dwarf Cichlids, and Catfish.
 It would be best if you didn't combine these Rainbowfish with extremely shy or quiet fish as they are very boisterous and will probably outcompete them for food.

-The ideal aquarium setup for these fish would include a darker substrate and plenty of aquatic plants, making sure you leave plenty of room for them to swim around.
+A dark substrate and many aquatic plants would be ideal for these fish, leaving them plenty of room to swim around.
 The addition of dried leaf litter will help to mimic their natural environment.
-You will also need to make sure you have a tight-fitting lid on the aquarium, as these fish are excellent jumpers.
+You will also need to ensure a tight-fitting lid on the aquarium, as these fish are excellent jumpers.

-The orange will light up in a well-lit aquarium to give it a gorgeous fiery, almost volcanic glow.
-The orange markings are unique to each individual; although this form is considerably less common, a geographical colour variant displays yellow colouration in place of orange.
+A well-lit aquarium will give the orange a lovely fiery glow.
+Despite being considerably less common, a geographical colour variant displays yellow colouration in place of orange markings.

 |Scientific Name||Melanotaenia parkinsoni|